The History Engine Teacher’s Guide

 - Primary v.
 Secondary sources.
 Many students are unfamiliar with these terms.
 Instructors may want to define and model how to use these sources.

 - Setting goals.
-Explain the aims of the project (refer to What is the History Engine? on the website and I: Introduction).
+Explain the aims of the project (refer to What is the History Engine? and I: Introduction).
 Emphasize that the project is a collaborative effort by the class to create an excellent resource for public use.
 While much of the work is done individually the end product reflects the efforts of everyone.

 Suggested assignment: Have students investigate the History Engine website and select a favorite episode to bring to class to discuss in groups or as a class.
 This activity can help familiarize students with the concept of a successful episode.